Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

 * topics: pse
 ##### !question

-Without writing code, describe how you would implement `find_missing_positive_number` in enough detail that another developer could reasonably implement a solution.
+Without writing code, describe how you would implement `find_kth_missing_positive_number` in enough detail that another developer could reasonably implement a solution.
 We should capture the main use cases, but the steps do not need to be a detailed plan for every contingency.
 - The objective is to create a roadmap that we can use to keep ourselves oriented towards our goal
 - It is okay to leave some of the finer details to be worked out in the implementation itself!